In this post I will show how you can enabled Windows Bitlocker encryption from a command prompt using either manage-bde or in PowerShell.

 Additional drive(s)

-For any additional drives i.e a D: drive you would follow the same steps as above replacing C: with your drive letter.
+For any additional local drives i.e a D: drive you would follow the same steps as above replacing C: with your drive letter.
 We also will want to run an additional command -autounlock so no manual action is required to unlock the drive when needed.

 There is no need to reboot after the last command